Enneagram Type Four People are Sensitive and Withdrawn

 Fours are acutely aware of and focused on your differences and deficiencies.

-When healthy, they are honest with themselves, own their feelings, and can look at their motives, contradictions, and emotional conflicts without denying or whitewashing themselves.
+When healthy, people are honest with themselves, own their feelings, and can examine their motives, contradictions, and emotional conflicts without denying or whitewashing themselves.

 They may not necessarily like what you discover, but they do not try to rationalize or hide their states from themselves or others.